0

 Two things:

 1. Jews are a family.
-Imagine if some random stranger walked into your house and told you that if you don't adopt them, you're a bigoted supremacist.
+Imagine some random stranger walks into your house and tells you that if you don't adopt them, you're a bigoted supremacist.
 It's insane.
-Similarly, if a non-Jew claims to be a Jew, feeling like they're wrong is not only normal but correct, and indicative of mature emotional understanding.
-In fact, it would be entirely rational to get angry, not just displeased.
+Similarly, if a non-Jew claims to be a Jew, feeling that they're wrong is not only normal, but indicative of mature emotional understanding.
+In fact, it would be entirely rational to feel anger, not just displeasure.
 (This is a major provocational point for reform and conservative “converts”).

-2. The only people who understand Kabbalah also know that Kabbalah is an intimate secret reserved not for humans, not for Jews, not for Rabbis, but only for the very most naturally intelligent and good-willed trustworthy extremely experienced and knowledgeable adult Rabbis, and only in small groups where each student can be taught precisely and clearly with no mistakes whatsoever.
+2. The few people who actually understand Kabbalah also know that Kabbalah is an intimate secret that isn't shared freely with everyone, nor with all Jews, nor even with all Rabbis.
+Rather, Kabbalah is reserved only for the most naturally intelligent, good-willed, trustworthy, humble, experienced, extensively knowledgeable, adult Rabbis, and only in small groups where each student can be taught precisely and clearly with no mistakes whatsoever.
 Therefore, you are ABSOLUTELY NOT learning Kabbalah.

-Don't fall into the trap of non-Jewish appropriation of not just Jewish culture, but Jewish status itself.
+Don't let anyone pressure you into validating non-Jewish appropriation of not just Jewish culture, but Jewish status itself.
 We have enough crazies in the world already.
 You have enough critical thought to ask this question; don't lose that.

 A veteran of the US military, let's say a navy Seal, who went through war/conflict and saw it all, goes to the mall and sees a faker with a navy seal badge walking around.
 That will infuriate the veteran.
 It is common sense why it will infuriate him and I will not go through the psychological aspects of it.
 This concept is known as 'Stolen Valor'.

 The same concept applies here.
 When a goy claims he is a Yid, then that is stolen valor.
 Not cool to do that!
-Either go through boot camp and prove yourself in battle or just leave it alone. ( Boot camp and proving yourself in battle in this case would be going through an orthodox conversion and living every moment, after conversion, according to the Torah).
+Either go through boot camp and prove yourself in battle or just leave it alone.
+(Boot camp and proving yourself in battle in this case would be going through an orthodox conversion and living every moment according to the Torah).

 Edit: You don't have to prove anything after conversion.
-I just dont want to sound like converts have a special mitzvah or obligation to prove themselves.
-This is cause they are just as Jewish as anyone.
-If they excel then fine, if they are mediocre thats fine too.
-Thats a different topic.
-But, u get the point.
+I don’t want to sound like converts have a special mitzvah or obligation to prove themselves.
+They are just as Jewish as anyone.
+If they excel then fine, if they are mediocre that’s fine too.
+That’s a different topic.
+But you get the point.

 Not the answer you're looking for?
 Browse other questions tagged .